spiral/docs/templater/expert.md

 </block:content>
 ```

-You can use other parameters for node:attribues, for example `node:attributes="include:id,name;exclude:placeholder"` will fetch only id and name, placeholder value will not be included into such export even if it was provided (we can put in some other place using `node:attributes="include:placeholder"`).
+You can use other parameters for node:attribues.
+For example `node:attributes="include:id,name;exclude:placeholder"` will fetch only id and name.
+The placeholder value will not be included into such export even if it was provided (we can add in some other place using `node:attributes="include:placeholder"`).

 ## Importing multiple virtual tags at once
-In many cases you might want to include multiple widgets under same name or namespaces rather that doing it for each element.
-Spiral provides few alternative syntaxes to do that.
+In many cases, you might want to include multiple widgets under the same name or namespaces rather that doing it for each element.
+Spiral provides a few alternative syntaxes to do that.

 ### Create wigdet namespace
-We already imported our element under name "form:input", however spiral provides to import every folder element under desired namespace:
+We already imported our element under the name "form:input".
+However, Spiral lets us import every folder element under a desired namespace:

 ```html
 <use path="elements" namespace="form"/>
 ```

-You can also import set of elements from desired namespace:
+You can also import a set of elements from a desired namespace:

 ```html
 <use path="default:elements" namespace="form"/>
 ```

 ### Disable import
-If for some reason you would to disable element import we can declare "stop" use.
+If for some reason you would like to disable element import we can declare a "stop" use.

 ```html
 <use stop="form:input"/>